oniani/frames/README.md

 type Column = [String]
 ```

-**NOTE: For those who are wondering, I WAS considering using `Text` type
-in lieu of `String`, but I ended up preferring the `String` type.
-The reason
-is that MiniFrame package is not designed for general _text processing_ tasks.
-It is a package for manipulating datasets in a tabular format.
-Besides, it is
-suitable only for the small to medium sized datasets and `String` does not have
-too much of an overhead for this task.
-Furthermore, using `Text` type would
-make one unable to use all the built-in `String` functions that come with
-Haskell `Prelude` as well as would add an extra dependency to the package.**

-**P.S.
-I am aware of the `pack/unpack` solution, but I find it too repetitive
-and in this case, unnecessary.**

 Note that the user does not need to be familiar with these types other
 than knowing the fact that types `Header`, `Row`, and `Column` are just
 the lists of the type `[String]`.
 These facts make it super simple